dmapper/sharedb-access/README.md

 shareAccess.allowUpdate('items', allowUpdateAll);

-function allowUpdateAll(docId, oldDoc, newDoc, path, session, origin){
+function allowUpdateAll(docId, oldDoc, newDoc, path, session){
   return true;
 }

 shareAccess.denyUpdate('items', denyForNonAdmin);

-function denyForNonAdmin(docId, oldDoc, newDoc, path, session, origin){
+function denyForNonAdmin(docId, oldDoc, newDoc, path, session){
   // If you are not an admin you can change only 'description' return !session.isAdmin && path[0] !== 'description';
 }